EduardoVisconti/FocusTimer-DarkMode/README.md

 - **Volume Control**: Adjust the volume of each sound using sliders.
 - **Responsive Design**: Works seamlessly on both desktop and mobile devices.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript
+- SVG
+- Google Fonts
+- Notion (for layout sharing and collaboration)

 ## Getting Started

 To run this project locally, follow these steps: